Tonspay/Tonshive-demo-tiktok/README.md

 This repo is to build a font-end demo with tiktok like system . base on telegram webapp .

-Add TON chain payment
+- Add TON chain payment

-Add Tonshive for auto hive during the videos.
+- Add Tonshive for auto hive during the videos.

+### TODO

+- Add Tonspack-wallet support

+- Storage all file into IPFS

 ## Origin README